Funding for CityLab

-The National Institute of Health
+The National Institutes of Health

 The National Institutes of Health (NIH), a part of the U.S. Department of Health and Human Services, is the nation’s medical research agency- making important discoveries that improve health and save lives.
 The National Institutes of Health is made up of 27 different components called Institutes and Centers.

-The National Institute of Health SEPA Program
+The National Institutes of Health SEPA Program